Healthier than deep-fried with delicious sourdough flavor, these juicy crispy baked sourdough chicken strips are sure to become a family favorite.

 Remove the chicken from the refrigerator 20 minutes before baking.
 This will allow the chicken to come to room temperature.
 The room-temperature chicken will cook more evenly.

-Melt butter in a frying pan over medium heat.
-Add breadcrumbs and cook for 5 minutes until the breadcrumbs turn a light golden brown color.
+Step 3: Add breadcrumbs and cook for 5 minutes until the breadcrumbs turn a light golden brown color.

-Heat oven to 425 degrees Fahrenheit.
+Heat oven to 425°F (220°C).

-Whisk together the sourdough discard, brown sugar, kosher salt, parsley, sage, thyme, garlic powder, paprika, and black pepper in a second shallow dish.
+Step 5: Whisk together the sourdough discard, brown sugar, kosher salt, parsley, sage, thyme, garlic powder, paprika, and black pepper in a second shallow dish.
 I like to use a pie plate.

 Dip chicken strips into the sourdough batter.

-Transfer chicken to the breadcrumb mixture and toss to coat.
+Step 6: Transfer chicken to the breadcrumb mixture and toss to coat.
 Pressing down lightly to help the breadcrumbs adhere.

 Serve with your favorite dipping sauce.
-Some of my favorites are honey mustard, bbq sauce, ranch dressing,
+Some of my favorites are honey mustard, BBQ sauce, ranch dressing,

 Serving Suggestions